IBobbyI/IBobbyI/README.md

 ###

-<p align="left">My name is Boris and i'm currently a student at 42 Lyon (France).
+<p align="left">My name is Boris and i'm currently a student at 42 Nice (France).
 Eager to learn more about C language, i will be posting most of my school projects and subjects i am/was working on.</p>

 ###